The Shocking True Story Of Murder In California Wine Country

 Complete with up-to-the-minute court action and the stunning crime scene breakthroughs that turned the case around, here is the full story of the Nightmare In Napa.

 Paul Larosa is an Emmy Award-winning producer for the CBS newsmagazine 48 Hours.
 He won a Primetime Emmy for the acclaimed CBS documentary 9/11, and has also won a Peabody Award, a Christopher Award, and an Edward R. Murrow Award.
-For sixteen years he was reporter for the New York Daily News, where he was the co-winner with Anna Quindlen of the Meyer Berger Award given by Columbia University's School of Journalism.
+For sixteen years he was reporter for the Daily News (New York), where he was the co-winner with Anna Quindlen of the Meyer Berger Award given by Columbia University’s School of Journalism.
 He lives in Brooklyn with his wife and their two children.

 Get our latest book recommendations, author news, and competitions right to your inbox.